fnalways/terminus-docs/docs/developer/develop/submit/index.md

 - If **GitBot** automatically closes your PR, please **do not reopen** it.
 This implies that the PR has irreparable issues, and **GitBot** had to terminate the check process.
 You can submit a new PR after making necessary modifications.

 - When the PR is in `waiting to submit` state, you can continue to submit Commits to modify your PR.
-After submitting the Commit, GitBot will recheck your submitted **TAC** file and update the PR status.
+After submitting the Commit, GitBot will recheck your submitted application chart files and update the PR status.

-- During the `waiting to submit` state, you can continue to submit commits to modify your **TAC**. **GitBot** will recheck the **TAC** file and update the PR status upon receiving a new commit.
+- During the `waiting to submit` state, you can continue to submit commits to modify your application chart. **GitBot** will recheck the application chart files and update the PR status upon receiving a new commit.

 - Once your PR passes all checks, it will be automatically merged into the `beclab/apps:main`.
 The application will be listed on **Olares Market** after a while.